 The self-portrait of local artist, William Shackleton, 54 x 40 cm in size, is part of the Bradford Museums and Galleries permanent collection.

 William Shackleton was the son of a prosperous Bradford paper manufacturer and merchant.
-He was educated at the local Grammar School, studied art at Bradford Technical College, and in 1893 won a scholarship to study at the Royal College of Art in London.
+He was educated at the local Grammar School, studied art at Bradford Technical College, and in 1893 won a scholarship to study at the National Art Training School (later renamed the Royal College of Art) in London.

 The self-portrait was painted in 1895 when the artist was 23 and in the latter stage of his art education at the Royal College.